Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-The vertical profile of the turbulent Prandtl number in the lower half of the channel is shown in Fig. \ref{fig:NhcomparePry}, which indicates that for all configurations except for \textit{Case III}, $Pr_t\approx 1$ is attained at $y/H \approx 0.05$.
+The vertical profile of the turbulent Prandtl number in the lower half of the channel is shown in Fig. \ref{fig:NhcomparePr}b, which indicates that for all configurations except for \textit{Case III}, $Pr_t\approx 1$ is attained at $y/H \approx 0.05$.
 For \textit{Case III}, however, $Pr_t<0.8$ in that near-surface region, significantly lower than the other cases.
-This agrees with the deviation shown in the low $Ri_g$ portion of Fig. \ref{fig:NhcompareRiPr} and is a manifestation of the anomalous character of the very weakly stratified flow, as described earlier and pointed out by \cite{li2015}.
+This agrees with the deviation shown in the low $Ri_g$ portion of Fig. \ref{fig:NhcomparePr}a and is a manifestation of the anomalous character of the very weakly stratified flow, as described earlier and pointed out by \cite{li2015}.
 It is however of interest to observe that the three cases \textit{I,II,V} predominantly stabilized by surface flux with $\Pi_s\gg 1$ have very similar Prandtl number profiles, whereas the other two cases \textit{III,VI} stabilized solely via ambient stratification contribution deviate from each other markedly.

 Normalized streamwise spectra of vertical velocity for different flow configurations are shown in Fig. \ref{fig:spectrvcompare}.
-In Fig. \ref{fig:spectrvcomparey}, the spectra of streamwise velocity for all stratified configurations and the neutral flow are plotted against the wavenumber, all normalized by the Kolmogorov scale, at channel height $y/H=0.5$.
-We observe from Fig. \ref{fig:spectrvcomparey} that the energy content at all scales decreases with increasing degrees of stable stratification.
-At the largest scales, the energy stays nearly constant , whereas it decays approximately with -8/3 power at the smallest scales with growing wave numbers.
-The near-constancy of energy at the lowest wave numbers can be attributed to the randomized distribution of energy among all scales for wave numbers below a threshold due to the presence of the solid boundary, as explained by \citet{li2015}.
+In Fig. \ref{fig:spectrvcompare}a, the spectra of wall-normal velocity for all stratified configurations and the neutral flow are plotted against the wavenumber, all normalized by the Kolmogorov scale, at channel height $y/H=0.5$.
+We observe from Fig. \ref{fig:spectrvcompare}a that the energy content at all scales decreases with increasing degrees of stable stratification.
+At the largest scales, the energy stays nearly constant , whereas it decays approximately with -8/3 power at the smallest scales (dissipation range) with growing wave numbers.
+The near-constancy of energy at the lowest wave numbers can be attributed to the randomized distribution of energy among all scales for wave numbers below a threshold since eddies of sizes comparable to the wall distance may interact with the solid boundary, as explained by \citet{li2015,katul2014,grachev2013}.
 All spectra follow the -5/3 decay within the intermediate narrow inertial range, hence suggesting that continuous, fully developed turbulence has been achieved in all cases studied herein.